Sumitomo Mitsui Trust Holdings Inc. Sells 22,188 Shares of US Foods Holding Corp. (NYSE:USFD)

-A number of other hedge funds have also recently made changes to their positions in USFD.
-Arizona State Retirement System lifted its position in US Foods by 0.6% in the 1st quarter.
-Arizona State Retirement System now owns 57,213 shares of the company’s stock valued at $2,153,000 after acquiring an additional 319 shares in the last quarter.
-Signaturefd LLC lifted its position in US Foods by 69.2% in the 1st quarter.
-Signaturefd LLC now owns 883 shares of the company’s stock valued at $33,000 after acquiring an additional 361 shares in the last quarter.
-Raymond James Trust N.A. lifted its position in US Foods by 2.6% in the 1st quarter.
-Raymond James Trust N.A. now owns 15,254 shares of the company’s stock valued at $574,000 after acquiring an additional 381 shares in the last quarter.
-Offit Capital Advisors LLC lifted its position in US Foods by 2.1% in the 1st quarter.
-Offit Capital Advisors LLC now owns 19,214 shares of the company’s stock valued at $723,000 after acquiring an additional 400 shares in the last quarter.
-Finally, Captrust Financial Advisors lifted its position in US Foods by 29.9% in the 1st quarter.
-Captrust Financial Advisors now owns 2,144 shares of the company’s stock valued at $81,000 after acquiring an additional 493 shares in the last quarter.
+Other hedge funds and other institutional investors have also recently modified their holdings of the company.
+Signaturefd LLC lifted its holdings in shares of US Foods by 69.2% during the 1st quarter.
+Signaturefd LLC now owns 883 shares of the company’s stock valued at $33,000 after buying an additional 361 shares during the period.
+CWM LLC lifted its holdings in shares of US Foods by 276.8% during the 1st quarter.
+CWM LLC now owns 1,089 shares of the company’s stock valued at $41,000 after buying an additional 800 shares during the period.
+Ellevest Inc. lifted its holdings in shares of US Foods by 582.1% during the 2nd quarter.
+Ellevest Inc. now owns 1,787 shares of the company’s stock valued at $55,000 after buying an additional 1,525 shares during the period.
+Covestor Ltd lifted its holdings in shares of US Foods by 744.8% during the 1st quarter.
+Covestor Ltd now owns 1,639 shares of the company’s stock valued at $62,000 after buying an additional 1,445 shares during the period.
+Finally, Captrust Financial Advisors increased its stake in shares of US Foods by 29.9% in the 1st quarter.
+Captrust Financial Advisors now owns 2,144 shares of the company’s stock worth $81,000 after purchasing an additional 493 shares in the last quarter.
 97.42% of the stock is owned by institutional investors.

 US Foods Trading Down 0.6 %